yodobrin/vault/README.md

 ## Credit

-This repo was taken from this [GitHub repository](https://github.com/hashicorp/vault).
+This repo was initialy taken from this [GitHub repository](https://github.com/hashicorp/vault).
 More information can be found ath this [Website](https://www.vaultproject.io).
+The original repo was altered to match more recent providers versions and semantics.

 While trying to implement the [Quick Start](https://learn.hashicorp.com/tutorials/vault/autounseal-azure-keyvault?in=vault/auto-unseal) it was noticed that dedicated project might be in order.